 This is exactly how my kids refer to the American Swedish Institute: “Going to play in the castle!”
 And while on the facade it’s more imposing stone fortress than Disney fantasy, this castle has got plenty for children to enjoy.

 Such as the aptly-named Kids at the Castle program.
-Hosted the third Friday of each month, the program is aimed at kids ages 2-5 and involves simple activities that typically tie into ASI’s current exhibitions.
+Hosted the third Friday of each month and select Saturdays, the program is aimed at kids ages 2-5 and involves simple activities that typically tie into ASI’s current exhibitions.
 I was pleasantly surprised the day I visited that the program, which is held before the museum opens to the public, also included a structured circle time with music and movement, and a themed storytime.

 After the event, we were free to explore the nooks and crannies of the Turnblad Mansion.
 On the don’t-miss list for families with kids: